Jake Worth

 This is a frustrating and wasteful interaction I’ve had a few times in my career.
 What can we learn?
 Treat bug reports like gold.
 When you get one, listen.

-For every person who takes the time to fill out your support form, there are many who just gave up on the thing they were trying to do, found some hacky workaround, or possibly even abandoned your product.
-You might not like how the message was delivered, but you are lucky they spoke up.
+For every person who takes the time to fill out your support form, there are many who just gave up, found a hacky workaround, and possibly abandoned your product.
+You might not like how the message was delivered, but you are still lucky they spoke up.
 It costs that person nothing to move on.
-Listen to them.

 Bug reports are gold.
-Make the pro move and listen.
+When you get one, listen.

 What are your thoughts on bug reports from customers?
 Let me know!